ovotech/ovo-com-tech-radar/README.md

 Group on whether the process can be resumed or the technology should remain on Hold.

-See the following flowchart for a sunmmary of the process:
+See the following flowchart for a summary of the process:

 ![](review-process.svg)
 [Source](https://drive.google.com/file/d/1dPTx3ElrchkRw7iBxsNSReP35Sn68iVc/view?usp=sharing)